DaMaHub/v0.01/README.md

 * to make research data FAIR (Findable, Accessible, Interoperable and Reusable) [13],
 * to effortlessly publish data together with original journal articles.

+Data Management Hub must be designed, developed and maintained according to the [Principles for Open Scholarly Infrastructures](https://github.com/kubrik-engineering/damahub/blob/master/Principles%20for%20Open%20Scholarly%20Infrastructures.md).

-The research data infrastructure enabled with the Data Management Hub will be permanent, persistent and linked and will have a transformative potential for the way we do science in the future
+In turn, the research data infrastructure enabled with the Data Management Hub will be permanent, persistent and linked and will have a transformative potential for the way we do science in the future